vyomasystems-lab/challenges-Eyantra698Sumanto/level1_design2/Readme.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which take 'clk', 'reset', 'sequence' as the iput and
+The test drives inputs to the Design Under Test (adder module here) which takes   '''inp_bit, reset, clk''' as the input and '''seq_seen''' as the output.

 The values are assigned to the input port using
 ```